Style line layers

 3. Under Marker placement, click begin, end, or begin-end to choose the marker placement.

-4. Click Fill color Pencil to see the fill color options:
+4. Click Fill color Pencil to set the fill color options:

-• Under Category, select the types of color ramps from which you want to choose.
+• Under Category, select types of color ramps.

 • Click Flip ramp colors Invert color ramp to flip the colors.